Known For : Parasnath Hills Kangsabati dam Ambikanagar

 Best Time: Mid August to March

-Situated little ahead of Shantiniketan, Sonajhuri Forest is another offbeat weekend getaway near Kolkata in monsoons and is a cluster of untouched forests with winding village roads and the Kopoai River flowing through.
-What better than living in the midst of the forest with gentle rains and all things natural?
-Indulge in the traditional lifestyle of the Santhali settlement and enjoy the local arts and culture here.
+Situated a little ahead of Shantiniketan, Sonajhuri Forest is another offbeat weekend getaway near Kolkata in monsoons and is a cluster of untouched forests with winding village roads and the Kopoai River flowing through.
+Visitors flock here to cut themselves off from all modern living and truly enjoy a bucolic Bengali experience.
+One can experience the traditional lifestyle of the Santhali settlement and learn about the local arts and culture here.
+The best way to reach Sonajhuri Forest from Kolkata is to take a car.

 A treasure trove of history, Barrackpore has something for everyone.
 From old temples and cantonments, famous ghats like Dhobi Ghat and museums including Gandhi Museum and parks and gardens like the Mangal Pandey Park are some of the many attractions here.
 The lively ghats during the monsoon or even a walk through the old ruins of the Cantonment are nothing short of pleasing to the eyes.